-If you are a parent or guardian and want to find information about a child care or camp, use 2-1-1 Child Care’s online search tool to get more information about them.
-You can use the tool’s results to:
+If you are a parent or guardian and want to find information about a child care or youth camp, use 2-1-1 Child Care’s online search tool to:

 -Confirm the program is licensed

--View the history of licensing violations and complaints for a provider or program
+-View the history of licensing inspections, and any violations or complaints for a provider or program

--View copies of actual inspection reports and a provider’s or program’s corrective action plan
+-View copies of actual inspection reports, including any corrective action plans

-- Regulatory violations cited by our Licensing specialists during routine inspections
+- Regulatory violations identified and cited by our Licensing Specialists during routine inspections

 To see earlier regulatory action records, check out the Department of Public Health’s archives.